Travel Sickness Treatments

 What is Travel or Motion Sickness?

 Motion sickness, also called travel sickness, is the name for a collection of symptoms brought on by constant, repetitive movement.
-People most often suffer from motion sickness when travelling by car, planes or on ships.
+People most often suffer from motion sickness when travelling by car, trains, planes or on ships.
+It may occur on both short or long journeys.
 Watching films and playing video games can also trigger motion sickness in some people.

 Sometimes, depending on the mode of transport, it is called car sickness, seasickness or air sickness.